c4spar/deno-dzx/README.md

   Commands:

-    bundle   [script]                   - Bundle an dzx script to a standalone deno sript. compile  [script] [permissions...]  - Combile an dzx script to a standalone binary.
+    bundle   [script]                   - Bundle an dzx script to a standalone deno sript. compile  [script] [permissions...]  - Compile an dzx script to a standalone binary.
 ```

 - **dzx** `[script] [...args]`: Run an local or remote dzx script (optional in a